felixroos/jazzband/src/notes/voicings.md

 ### Bruteforcing Combinations

-One Idea to find out voicings could be to generate all possible orderings of the outputted notes.
+One idea to find out voicings could be to generate all possible orderings of the outputted notes.

 A triad would have 6 different combinations (3 * 2 * 1).